-Maximum number of pages permitted Contents 1 Title page to include: 1) Title of the project Dates of proposed research (must be 7/1 - 6/30) Name, address, email, and phone for the Principal Investigator Name, address, email, and phone for the Signing Official at the applicant institution IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding Signatures of the Principal Investigator and the Signing Official Page 2 - Lay Summary-150 words max 1 Budget Page to include: • Budget and justification A statement regarding the percent effort that the Principal Investigator will allocate to this project A list of key personnel, their institutions, and their roles in the project 1 Applicant's background and goals for training 1 Specific Aims 3 Research Strategy to include these sections: 1) Significance 2) Innovation 3) Approach No limit Vertebrate Animals section No limit PHS Human Subjects and Clinical Trials Information follow all directions in Section G.500 in https://grants.nih.gov/grants/how-to-apply-application-guide/forms-e/general-forms-e.pdf 3 Plans and Statements of Mentor and Co-Mentor 1 Description of Institutional Environment 1 Institutional commitment to candidate's research Career Development No limit Bibliography Per NIH Biosketches for each key personnel using the latest NIH format guidelines Latters of support (from key personnel other than the menter Include No limit Letters of support (from key personnel other than the mentor.
-Include Dept Chair documenting a minimum of 50% research effort)
+Table 5.
+Clir Maximum number of nician-Scientist Award grant application format. pages permitted Contents 1 Title page to include: Title of the project Dates of proposed research (must be 7/1 - 6/30) Name, address, email, and phone for the Principal Investigator Name, address, email, and phone for the Signing Official at the applical institution IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding 6) Signatures of the Principal Investigator and the Signing Official 7) Page 2 - Lay Summary-150 words max 1 Budget Page to include: 1) Budget and justification 2) A statement regarding the percent effort that the Principal Investigator will allocate to this project 3) A list of key personnel, their institutions, and their roles in the project 1 Applicant's background and goals for training 1 Specific Aims 3 Research Strategy to include these sections: 1)Background and Significance (potential for clinical impact).
+2) Innovation.
+3) Approach to include: a.
+Detailed methods. b.
+Rigor, reproducibility and sex and a biological factor. c.
+Pitfalls, alternative approaches and benchmarks for success (address feasibility). d.
+Timeline. preliminary data are encouraged No limit Vertebrate Animals section No limit PHS Human Subjects and Clinical Trials Information follow all directions in Section G.500 in https://grants.nih.gov/grants/how-to-apply-application-guide/forms-e/general-forms-e.pdf 3 Plans and Statements of Mentor and Co-Mentor 1 Description of Institutional Environment 1 Institutional commitment to candidate's research Career Development No limit Bibliography Per NIH guidelines Biosketches for each key personnel using the latest NIH format No limit Letters of support (from key personnel other than the mentor.
+Include Dept Chadocumenting a minimum of 50% research effort) 1 For re-submissions only: Introduction to the revised application: Please address prior reviews and changes made to the application in response.